A wonderful couple of days (Day 1).

 In the meadow above the Oleanders (Nerium oleander) several clumps of Southern Autumn Crocus (Crocus serotinus) were found including a completely white specimen and a couple of the tall spikes of Sea Squill (Urginea maritima).

-Whilst Jayne entertained Sam and I sat by the river watching Western Spectre, Western Willow Spreadwing and Blue / Southern Hawker.
+Whilst Jayne entertained Sam, Sue and I sat by the river watching Western Spectre, Western Willow Spreadwing and Blue / Southern Hawker.

-After our evening meal I set up the 125 MV moth trap which almost immediately started to attract moths and unfortunately a small number of Hornets (Vespa crabro).
+After our evening meal I set up the 125 MV moth trap which almost immediately started to attract moths and unfortunately a few Hornets (Vespa crabro).

 2 comments: